kareemmahlees/fastgen/README.md

 <!-- # ⚡ _**FastGen**_

-Start FastAPI Projects in Lightning Speed
+Start FastAPI Projects in Lightning Speed.

 Built With **Typer** To Help With <span style="color:green">**FastAPI**</span>. -->